-First, your body needs some fat — the healthy fats — to function normally.
+If watching fat content is a good strategy, is it even better to try to eliminate all fat from your diet?
+No. First, your body needs some fat — the healthy fats — to function normally.
 If you try to avoid all fat, you risk getting insufficient amounts of fat-soluble vitamins and essential fatty acids.

 - 2015-2020 Dietary Guidelines for Americans.
-U.S. Department of Health and Human Services and U.S. Department of Agriculture. http://health.gov/dietaryguidelines/2015/guidelines/.
-Accessed Jan.
-7, 2016.
+U.S. Department of Health and Human Services and U.S. Department of Agriculture. https://health.gov/dietaryguidelines/2015/guidelines.
+Accessed Dec.
+15, 2018.

 - Dietary Reference Intakes for energy, carbohydrate, fat, fatty acids, cholesterol, protein, and amino acids.
 National Academies of Sciences, Engineering, and Medicine. https://www.nap.edu/openbook.php?isbn=0309085373.
 Accessed Dec.
 15, 2018.